 My Part: Taking Ownership

 The thing is, God is always there to assist me, every step of the way.
-He doesn’t expect me to do it on my own.
+God doesn’t expect me to do it on my own.
 (Whew.)
-So when I asked God what specific steps I should take in order to “take myself seriously as a musician,” He didn’t slap me upside the head, He simply answered,
+So when I asked God what specific steps I should take in order to “take myself seriously as a musician,” God didn’t slap me upside the head, He simply answered,

 Start practicing an hour a day.

 It was one of those duh moments.
-It always starts in the hidden place, always.
+Of course.
+It always starts in the hidden place.

 So, I have rearranged my morning routine, started getting up an hour earlier, and I’ve been working on Chopin’s fourth Ballade again!
 Picked up right where I left off a few months ago.
 It’s always crazy to me how naturally and quickly everything comes flooding back.
 My love of the music, my enjoyment of perfecting every little detail, my technique and musicality are all there, waiting to spring back to life.